Why We Ask Questions About…Telephone Service

 Note: Table B24124 above is scrolled down to the section with telephone-related occupations and is cropped at the bottom.
 Click on the image for the full table.

-Note: Table DP04 above is scrolled down to “SELECTED CHARACTERISTICS,” cropped at the bottom, and modified to hide columns for margin of error.
+Note: Table DP04 above is scrolled down to “SELECTED CHARACTERISTICS,” cropped at the bottom, and modified to hide several columns.
 Click on the image for the full table.

-From Foreign Trade > U.S. International Trade Data:
+From Business and Economy > International Trade Data:

 After you create an account, select options for Harmonized System (HS) or HS, select Exports or Imports, type PHONE in the Commodity search box, then select options for geography and time.
 Select Report for data.
 More information can be found in the Quick Start Guide.